 Results are recorded as a numeric score.
 The higher your score, the more calcium you have.
 A zero score means you have no calcium and are at low risk of having a heart attack in the next several years.

-Because the test does involve a modest amount of radiation exposure, the American Heart Association and the American College of Cardiology do not recommend the test for everyone, just for those at risk.
+Because the test involves a modest amount of radiation exposure, the American Heart Association and the American College of Cardiology do not recommend the test for everyone, just those at risk.